Specifying sliding doors to achieve the slimmest sightlines

 Whilst a 105mm sightline may seem wide when compared to our other sliding doors, it’s worth considering that this is still significantly slimmer than the interlock of a bifold door system.

 The Timber-Aluminium sliding door system has a maximum size of 6.5m x 2.8m and is available in a wide range of timber internal finishes to seamlessly blend with the overall architectural style.

 Find out more about the Timber-Aluminium Sliding Door

 Talk to our experts about your sliding door needs

 Whilst the sightline of a sliding door is important, as with any architectural glazing, it’s just one of many elements to consider in achieving the right design, operation, look and feel for your budget.

-We find the best way to start a project is by discussing your project during an Initial Project Consultation on the phone or at our Liphook Showroom.
+We find the best way to start a project is by discussing your project during an Initial Project Consultation on the phone or at our Liphook Showroom, which is open by appointment only.
 During your appointment, we will listen – and ask lots of questions – to fully understand the project and glazing needs, and make sure we are the right partner for you.

 If you are ready to start the conversation, book your Initial Project Consultation here or call 01428 748255.